-Carpe diem!
-Seize the day to wind up the summer with a bash that celebrates the Labor Day holiday with panache.
+Wind up the summer with a bash that celebrates the Labor Day holiday with panache.
 Invite some amigos, fire up the grill, and dish up a Western-style barbecue that carries the flavor of the Old West with every succulent bite.
-Got some tough hombres that are tofu-shy and need a little arm-twistin'?
+Got some tough hombres who are tofu-shy and need a little arm-twistin'?
 Many carnivores believe vegans live a life of deprivation.
-Lasso 'em, and then dazzle 'em with a host of finger-lickin' made-from-scratch eats that makes the Labor Day holiday memorable.
+Lasso 'em, and then dazzle 'em with a host of finger-lickin' made-from-scratch eats that make the Labor Day holiday memorable.

-Each year the celebration drew more attention and spread to other industrial areas in cities across the country.
 While President Cleveland declared Labor Day an official holiday in 1887, the gala was not actually celebrated throughout all the states at that time.
 Instead, there was a gradual adoption, first by Oregon, then Colorado, Massachusetts, New Jersey, and New York.
 Early in 1894, twenty-three more states passed legislative acts recognizing the holiday.
-Finally, in June of 1894, Congress enacted legislation to make the first Monday in September, Labor Day, a legal holiday in recognition of the American worker.
+Finally, in June 1894, Congress enacted legislation to make the first Monday in September, Labor Day, a legal holiday in recognition of the American worker.

 The arrival of Labor Day proclaims the last gasp of summer in some regions of the U.S. where cooler days and chilly nights signal the onset of autumn.
 So gather the cowpokes, spread out the red and white checkered tablecloth, pull on those non-leather boots, don your fancy straw Stetson, and get ready for a rip-roarin' fun barbecue.